 9. The Tolu Ring – May

 This beautiful ring features a 1.84-carat natural emerald, bezel-set in 18k yellow gold.
 A lovely halo of small diamonds wraps around the emerald and points out its color.
 Small diamonds also decorate the shoulders and cover the visible part of the shank.
-Fine milgrain and delicate patterns decorate the under-gallery.
+Fine milgrain and delicate patterns beautifully decorate the under-gallery.

 10. Brentford Ring – May

 The combination of emeralds and diamonds never ceases to impress.
 All eyes are on the gorgeous, 1.40-carat natural emerald set in 18k yellow gold.
-A row of old European- and transitional-cut diamonds with a total weight of 0.90 carats surrounds the emerald.
+Moreover, a row of old European- and transitional-cut diamonds with a total weight of 0.90 carats surrounds the emerald.
 Detailed patterns in the under-gallery make the ring even more interesting.

 11. Alexandrite and Diamond Ring – June